Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Case Study

-This section testifies the effectiveness of the proposed approach on New England IEEE 39-Bus system~\cite{athay1979practical}.
-And the aim is to show the proposed approach (1) can reduce the averaged LMPs to the reference point with smaller demand reduction compared to heuristics such as selecting DR locations with highest LMPs; (2) achieves efficient DR targeting under different number of DR locations and different value of weight vector $\bm{w}$; (3) can achieve effective policies even when network parameters are inaccurate.
-Lastly, to showcase the proposed approach is also generalizable to other DR applications, we consider the case of load shifting and show the proposed approach can still effectively reduce the average LMPs.
+The aim is to show the proposed approach (1) can reduce the average LMPs to the reference point compared to heuristics such as selecting DR locations with highest LMPs; (2) achieves efficient DR targeting under different parameter settings; (3) can achieve effective policies even when network parameters are inaccurate.

-We adapt the scale of parameters in the standard IEEE 39-Bus system and the detailed configurations are provided along with the codes.\footnote{Codes will be available after publication.} In addition, without the special statement, the nodal demand levels $\bm{l}_0$ and nodal LMPs before DR used in the subsequent subsections are the ones illustrated in Fig. \ref{Fig 4}.
+All simulations are implemented on the laptop with Intel®CoreTM i5-10210U 1.6 GHz CPU, and 8.00 GM RAM and based on the Multiparametric Toolbox \citep{MPT3}.